Reform deadline presents a challenge for France's Hollande

 Michel Martinez, chief euro zone economist at Société Générale CIB, estimated that full implementation of the measures currently foreseen by the Macron law would add no more than 0.5 percentage points to French output in the long-term.

-But he noted it could yet persuade doubters that France is gradually changing: "It would have a powerful symbolic impact - both on public opinion and on international organizations."
+But he noted it could yet persuade doubters that France is gradually changing: "It would have a powerful symbolic impact - both on public opinion and on international organisations."

 (Additional reporting by Ingrid Melander; Writing by Mark John; Editing by Catherine Evans)